Infomercial: Early infomercials

 Eventually, limits imposed by the Federal Communications Commission (FCC) on the amount of advertising that could appear during an hour of television did away with these programs, forcing sponsors into the background; however, a few infomercials, mainly those for greatest hits record sets (which could get around the restrictions by devoting much of the airtime to snippets of the songs on the records, which did not count as advertising) and Shop Smith power tools, did exist during the period when commercial time was restricted.
+A singer who found success with an infomercial under these restrictions was Peter Lemongello, whose album Love '76 sold over 43,000 copies as a result of its frequent advertising via a two-minute infomercial on New York television stations, which made him a local celebrity, leading him to expand his campaign into the Los Angeles and Las Vegas markets.